Paul Hindemith: Life and career

 Toward the end of the 1930s, Hindemith made several tours of America as a viola and viola d'amore soloist.
+In 1937 he was one of the founding faculty at Berkshire Music Center at Tanglewood, established by Serge Koussevitzky as an institute for advanced music study and the summer home of the Boston Symphony Orchestra.
+One of his students there was Walter Franklin Anderson.

 He emigrated to Switzerland in 1938, partly because his wife was of part-Jewish ancestry; "it was primarily Hindemith's conflict with the artistic policies of the Third Reich, however, that determined his decision to leave."

 At the same time that he was codifying his musical language, Hindemith's teaching and compositions began to be affected by his theories, according to critics such as Ernest Ansermet.
 Arriving in the U.S. in 1940, he taught primarily at Yale University, where he founded the Yale Collegium Musicum.
 At Yale, he required his students to study composition and theory from his pedagogical work, The Craft of Musical Composition, among other educational texts.
 Because of his commitments outside the university, the number of composers who studied under Hindemith was small.
 According to Luther Noss's A History of the Yale School of Music 1855–1970, Hindemith taught for a little over ten years, teaching 400 students, of whom 46 earned degrees, mostly in music theory.
-He had such notable students as Lukas Foss, Graham George, Andrew Hill, Norman Dello Joio, Mel Powell, Yehudi Wyner, Harold Shapero, Hans Otte, Ruth Schönthal, Samuel Adler, Leonard Sarason, Fenno Heath, Mitch Leigh, and George Roy Hill.
+He had such notable students as Lukas Foss, Graham George, Andrew Hill, Norman Dello Joio, Mel Powell, Yehudi Wyner, Harold Shapero, Hans Otte, Ruth Schönthal, Samuel Adler, Frank Lewin, Leonard Sarason, Fenno Heath, Mitch Leigh, and George Roy Hill.
 Hindemith also taught at the University at Buffalo, Cornell University, and Wells College.
 During this time he gave the Charles Eliot Norton Lectures at Harvard, from which the book A Composer's World (1952) was extracted.
 Hindemith had a long friendship with Erich Katz, whose compositions were influenced by him.
 Also among Hindemith's students were the future rocket scientist Wernher von Braun and the composers Franz Reizenstein, Harald Genzmer, Oskar Sala, Arnold Cooke, Robert Strassburg, and dozens of other notables.

 Hindemith (left) received the Wihuri Sibelius Prize in 1955 from Antti Wihuri.

 Hindemith became a U.S. citizen in 1946, but returned to Europe in 1953, living in Zürich and teaching at the university there until he retired from teaching in 1957.
 Toward the end of his life he began to conduct more and made numerous recordings, mostly of his own music.

 In 1954, an anonymous critic for Opera magazine, having attended a performance of Hindemith's Neues vom Tage, wrote: "Mr Hindemith is no virtuoso conductor, but he does possess an extraordinary knack of making performers understand how his own music is supposed to go."

 Hindemith received the Wihuri Sibelius Prize in 1955.
 He was awarded the Balzan Prize in 1962 "for the wealth, extent and variety of his work, which is among the most valid in contemporary music, and which contains masterpieces of opera, symphonic and chamber music."